Aircraft movement noise levels in the vicinity of airports are closely tied to runway use and the type of operation, be it a landing or a take-off.

 Even as regards noise abatement procedures for take-offs in the direction of Naples, the airport has attained excellent compliance levels (99.8% in 2019) which reflects the efforts made by all involved parties in recent years.

 In this section, all the data and statistics related to aviation noise levels produced by flight operations may be found.

 One of the most decisive factors of aviation noise in the areas surrounding an airport is well-balanced runway use.
-Following are the percentages related to runway use.
+To look into this aspect you can find data about percentages related to runway use right HERE.

 For each quarter, October – January, February – May and June – September, and on a yearly basis, we calculate the level of noise per each detector, as per the current Italian regulation.